Good Girl Gone Bad: Recording and production

 Good Girl Gone Bad was recorded in Westlake Recording Studios and Conway Studios in Los Angeles, Battery Studios and Roc the Mic Studios in New York City, Chicago Recording Company and Pressure Studios in Chicago, Phase One Audio Group in Toronto, Lethal Studios in Bridgetown, Barbados, Espionage Studios in Oslo and Parr Street Studios in Liverpool.
 Rihanna spent the week of the 2007 Grammy Awards working with American R&B singer-songwriter Ne-Yo, who gave her vocal lessons.
 They wrote and sang "Hate That I Love You", which was co-written and produced by Norwegian duo Stargate.
 Ne-Yo told Vibe magazine, "The best way to express an emotion like love is through storytelling.
 It makes it more 'I can relate to this character in this song because I've been through something similar.'
 You hear that kind of storytelling in the song that I wrote for Rihanna called 'Hate That I Love You'."

-American producers Tricky Stewart and Dream had written the track "Umbrella" in 2007 with pop singer Britney Spears in mind.
+American producers Tricky Stewart and The-Dream had written the track "Umbrella" in 2007 with pop singer Britney Spears in mind.
 Her label rejected the song before she could hear it, stating they had enough songs for her to record; at the time, Spears was working on her fifth studio album Blackout.
 The producers then reached out to Mary J. Blige, who did not have time to consider the song for her next album.
 Finally, L.A.
 Reid, then-CEO of Def Jam Recordings, bought the record and forwarded it to Rihanna.
 Initially, Stewart was unsure whether Rihanna was the right artist for the song, but after they had recorded the "ella, ella" catch phrase for the track, he felt optimistic.
-Rapper Jay Z added rap vocals.
+Rapper Jay-Z added rap vocals.
 Stewart also co-wrote and produced "Breakin' Dishes" with Nash.

 "Rehab", "Sell Me Candy", and "Lemme Get That" were composed and produced by Timbaland for the album.
 He was on the FutureSex/LoveShow concert tour with Justin Timberlake to promote Timberlake's 2006 album FutureSex/LoveSounds.
 After a show in Chicago, they joined Rihanna in the studio, where Timberlake experimented with beats and melodies.
 Weeks later, the three met in New York City, where Timberlake had conceptualized a song for Rihanna.
 Timbaland, who penned a song for Rihanna under the title "Rehab", was producing a beat, over which Timberlake improvised his lyrics.
 Hannon Lane also co-wrote and co-produced the song.
 Timberlake told Entertainment Weekly that he believed "Rehab" to be "the bridge for [Rihanna] to be accepted as an adult in the music industry".
 Rihanna told Robert Copsey of Digital Spy that she enjoyed working with Timberlake, and learned much from the sessions.